HUNTSVILLE SKATING CLUB

-3. For insurance reasons, only SkateCanada members are permitted on the ice surface.
-Those on the ice need to wear skates or be wearing a CSA approved helmet.
-Parents/Guardians are not allowed in the players boxes during skating lessons.
+- For insurance reasons, only SkateCanada members are permitted on the ice surface.
+Those on the ice need to wear skates and be wearing a CSA approved helmet (ie for carnival set up).
+Parents/Guardians are not allowed in the players’ boxes during skating lessons.

-4. Parents, Guardians or designate should remain in the arena for the entire session.
-For CanSkate, this is especially important, as HSC does not provide for any off ice supervision.
+- Parents, Guardians or designate should remain in the arena for the entire session.
+For CanSkate, this is mandatory, as HSC does not provide for any off-ice supervision.

 Right of Way Rules

-1. Priority is given to club time lessons followed by Skaters in a lesson or during their solo to their music.
+- Priority is given to club time lessons followed by skaters playing their music or in a lesson.

-1. All Skaters who have not passed CanSkate Stage 6 must wear a CSA approved hockey helmet (cage optional) on the ice.
+- All Skaters who have not passed CanSkate Stage 6 must wear a CSA approved hockey helmet on the ice.

-2. Proper skating attire must be worn on all sessions (such as Girls: tights, dressed, skirt or leggings.
+- Proper skating attire must be worn on all sessions (such as Girls: tights, dress, skirt or leggings.
 Boys: athletic non-baggy pants).
 Long hair should be tied back.
-No hoodies.
-For off-ice skaters must have running shoes and appropriate exercise attire.
+No hoodies worn on your head.
+For off-ice, skaters must have running shoes and appropriate exercise attire.

-6. Skaters must follow the session schedule, otherwise they may be asked to vacate the ice, i.e. free skate only during free skate time, dance only during dance time, skills only during skill time, etc. unless in a lesson with their coach.
+- Skaters must follow the session schedule, otherwise they may be asked to vacate the ice, i.e. free skate only during free skate time, dance only during dance time, etc. unless in a lesson with their coach.